BUEC500C1/codvid-app-zhou-1/README.md

 Steps:
 Step 1:  Setup your REACT Native Environment
-Please note:  If you have an iOS device, you need a Mac computer.
-If you don’t have a Mac.
 Step 2:  Go through REACT native Tutorial
 Build Hello Applications
 Run Hello applications on emulator and your phone.